Frequently Asked Questions:

 Do the KISS Systems stop out at the STS price intra day or do they wait for a closing bar below the STS?

-The standard (non high performance) KISS systems only close out the trade if price closes below the STS.
+The Classic Daily and Weekly KISS systems only close out the trade if price closes below the STS.

-The specialized high performance versions stop out if the STS is hit intra day, therefore one can set GTC stops for these to automatically trigger.
+The High Performance KISS System stops out if the STS is hit intra day, therefore one can set GTC stops for these to automatically trigger.

-The standard KISS Systems do not stop out intra day at the STS?
+The Classic Daily and Weekly KISS Systems do not stop out intra day at the STS?
 Can you explain some options and strategies that I may consider?

-Yes at this moment (this may change in the future) the standard KISS Systems only close out/stop out of a long trade if price closes below the STS.
+Yes at this moment (this may change in the future) the Classic Daily and Weekly KISS Systems only close out/stop out of a long trade if price closes below the STS.
 Here’s a couple options that I employ:

 1. One option is to simply wait for the closing price confirmation like the tables currently do.